A Kruger National Park Visit

 Evenings in the camps

 The park camps are really good for stocking up on food as I was self-catering.
 You can get a decent meal at the various camp restaurants, but I had a routine every evening that needed to be followed.
 I’d go for a swim to cool down and get rid of some of the dust before returning to plug in my two extension cords.
-These would allow me to plug in the chargers for two cameras, the downloader, my phone and laptop.
-It also helped as I only needed to bring along two South African adapters and thus I could leave all UK plugs on the equipment.
+These would allow me to plug in the chargers for two cameras, the downloader, my phone and my laptop.
+It also helped as I only needed to bring along two South African adapters, and thus I could leave all UK plugs on the equipment.
 I would then go about downloading the 1000 to 2000 photos I had taken that day and head off to shower.

 I’d scan through all the photos and delete the blurred and missed chances.
 I never delete out in the field because although the three-inch LCD screen on the back of the cameras has come a long way.
 Nothing beats editing on a large laptop screen.
 I also rate the 4 and 5 stars (the best) photos as those are the ones that I will probably process.